matthewdurbin/matthewdurbin/index.md

 I research radiation detection applications for homeland security and nuclear safeguards and try to leverage machine learning in that domain space.
 Over the years, I have worked with many different types of detectors and read-out systems and have used various machine learning models and techniques to extract information from the data those systems produce.
 I hope to continue working on radiation detection system and algorithm development upon completion of my PhD.

 I am originally from Texas and obtained a BS in Physics from The University of Texas at Austin in 2017.
 Outside of my research, I am heavily involved with the <a href="https://www.inmm.org/">Institute of Nuclear Materials Management</a> and am a previous President of Penn State’s Student Chapter.
-Outside of work, I enjoy reading, traveling, hiking, and bread making.
+For fun, I enjoy reading, traveling, hiking, and bread making.

 <p align="center">